Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 .
 ## porPOIse Layer Configuration

-The layer configuration page lets you edit properties that apply to the entire layer.
+The layer configuration holds properties that apply to the entire layer.

+Feel free to change the **Layer title**, which is shown in the ARpoise app (click "Save" to save your changes).
+Otherwise please leave these properties at the default values or discuss with the admin before you change them.

-It also gives you a list of the POIs that make up the AR experience of your layer, and allows you to add new POIs to the layer with the **New POI** link above the layer list.
+Beneath the properties menu is a list of all the POIs that make up the AR experience of your layer, and a **New POI** link with which you can add new POIs to the layer.

 ![ExampleArtist-ExampleLayer_POIlist](/images/ExampleArtist-ExampleLayer_POIlist.png)